 - Is this a popular spot?
 (Is this in a busy city or a quiet town in the middle of nowhere?)

 - What kind of gear do I need?
 (Will I need to climb a mountain or do I simply need a tripod?)

 Learn about the place

-This is contrary to what I have been saying, but I’m not one to skip a destination just because I can’t find out enough about it.
+This is contrary to what I have been saying, but I’m not one to skip a destination just because I can’t find out enough about it in advance.
 Part of the fun is discovering the challenges first hand.
 Of course, it helps to have more time in these instances so you can try again on another day, at another time, and maybe even at a different location.
-In those cases, I often feel responsible for sharing my challenges with you, here on my blog, so that you don’t have to stumble your way through like I did.
-Here is one such example if you’re curious about one such failed attempt: Photographing the Prosser balloon rally .
+When I face my own challenges, I often feel responsible for sharing them with you, here on my blog, so that you don’t have to stumble your way through like I did.
+Here is an example if you’re curious about one such failed attempt: Photographing the Prosser balloon rally .

 If I do go to a place without doing much research and I encounter unforeseen challenges, I can blame myself for not being prepared, but I can also be flexible.
 Being flexible means dealing with what you’ve been dealt whether you expected it or not.

 In part 2 of this post, I go more in depth about specific strategies you can use to avoid those nasty travel eyesores in your photos.
 Be sure to subscribe so you don’t miss out on Part 2!